StatisticalPopulationGenomics-2ndEd/moments/example2/README.md

 ![2d comparison for MSL_GBR](models/MSL_GBR/MSL_GBR_model.misid_fit.comp_2d.png)

-### Iteratively introducing complexity
+### Introducing a third population

 Now that we have a relatively well-fitting model for two modern human populations, we incorporate a Neandertal branch and fit the relevant parameters.
-It is useful to do this in multiple stages- here we first fit a few parameters (Neandertal/African modern human divergence time, effective size of Neandertal populations, admixture pulse proportion) to obtain a reasonable fit, then run a round of optimization to further refine all the parameters we have considered so far.
-Parameters for the first round are specified below in [models/MSL_GBR_Vindija_round1/options_MSL_GBR_Vindija.yaml](models/MSL_GBR_Vindija_round1/options_MSL_GBR_Vindija.yaml).
+It is useful to do this in multiple stages- here we first optimize a few parameters (Neandertal/African modern human divergence time, effective size of Neandertal populations, admixture pulse proportion) to obtain a reasonable fit, then run a round of optimization to further refine all the parameters we have considered above.
+The initial graph is [MSL_GBR_Vindija_model.yaml](models/MSL_GBR_Vindija_round1/MSL_GBR_Vindija_model.yaml) and the parameters are specified in [options_MSL_GBR_Vindija.yaml](models/MSL_GBR_Vindija_round1/options_MSL_GBR_Vindija.yaml):
 ```YAML
 parameters:
 - name: T_NMH